tdwg/bdq/tg2/core/generation/docs/core_tests.md

 ##  Notes

 See table https://github.com/tdwg/bdq/issues/95#issuecomment-1226450014.
 A fail condition may arise from the content being internally inconsistent (not all of the information can be true at the same time), or from the vocabulary being incapable of resolving the combination of term values.
-This test should match despite leading or trailing whitespace or there are leading or trailing non-printing characters.
+This test should match despite leading or trailing whitespace or there are leading or trailing non-printing characters. @tucotuco: "Of #200 and #201, #201 is the strongest test.
+If it passes for a record, #200 must necessarily also pass and doesn't tell you anything.
+If #201 fails,#200 could still pass and that would tell you that there are multiple matches on the country/stateProvince combo: It would tell you the nature of the problem.
+Along with #42 (Country not empty), #200 would tell you whether there was an ambiguous combination of country (not empty) and stateProvince, such as would happen with Argentina/Buenos Aires.
+While if country is empty, then the ambiguity is purely at the stateProvince level".

 ##  UseCases